-Recent Accounting Pronouncements - In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2010-06, Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements (ASU 2010-06) to require new disclosures regarding (a) transfers in and out of levels 1 and 2, and (b) activity in level 3 fair value measurements.
-ASU 2010-06 also provides amendments to FASB ASC 820 that clarify existing disclosures regarding (a) level of disaggregation for each class of assets and liabilities, and (b) disclosures about inputs and valuation techniques for fair value measurements that fall in either level 2 or level 3.
-Levels 1, 2, and 3 of fair value measurements are defined in Note 3 below.
-The Plan adopted this new accounting standards update in the year ending December 31, 2010 except for the provisions of this update that will be effective in the year ending December 31, 2011.
-The Plan is currently evaluating the impact of its pending adoption on the Plan's financial statements.
+Recent Accounting Pronouncements - In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2010-06, Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements (ASU 2010-06) to require expanded disclosures regarding activity in level 3 fair value measurements.
+ASU 2010-06 is effective for fiscal years beginning after December 15, 2010.
+The Plan adopted ASU 2010-06 during the year ended December 31, 2011.
+The adoption of ASU 2010-06 did not have an impact on the Statements of Net Assets Available for Plan Benefits or presentation of disclosures.